PDBeurope/protein-cluster-conformers/README.md

 The paths to each structure are parsed using the `-m` flag.

-Chain IDs (only `struct_asym_id` is currently recognised) should be given as space-delimited arguments after the path.
+Chain IDs (only `struct_asym_id` is currently recognised at the moment) should be given as space-delimited arguments after the path.
 Parse in multiple structures using consecutive  `-m` flags.
 The UniProt accession must be parsed using the `-u` flag.

 **Example**: O34926